Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Fancy indexing with integer arrays allows for complex element selection
 - Always be aware of whether operations create views or copies for memory efficiency

+> **INSTRUCTOR NOTES**: This section covers a lot of ground!
+Make sure students understand the view/copy distinction - it's crucial for memory management and avoiding bugs.
+Boolean indexing is the gateway to data analysis workflows.
+Consider taking a 10-15 minute break here before Universal Functions.

 ---

 ## 4. Universal functions and aggregations (13:15–14:45)

+> **INSTRUCTOR NOTES**: This section demonstrates NumPy's real power for data analysis.
+Universal functions (ufuncs) are what make NumPy fast and convenient.
+The presidential heights data makes it practical and engaging.
+This is where students see how NumPy enables real data analysis workflows.

 ### Questions
 - What are universal functions (ufuncs) and how do they work?
 - What is broadcasting and how does it enable operations between arrays of different shapes?
 - How do vectorized operations compare to traditional loops in performance?
 - How can I apply functions element-wise across arrays efficiently?

+> **INSTRUCTOR NOTES**: Focus on the "vectorized" concept - operations that work on entire arrays without explicit loops.
+This is the paradigm shift that makes NumPy powerful.
+The aggregation functions connect directly to what data scientists need daily.

 ### Objectives
 After completing this episode, learners will be able to: